Scientists Have Discovered Inca Calendars Hidden Deep In The Atacama Desert Of Chile

 — The Economist (@TheEconomist) May 28, 2018

-The Inca sun god was an entity that was known as Inti, and Incas believed that when solstices occurred Inti would sit upon these markers, or saywas, watching over his people as the sun gently rose in the skies.
+The Inca sun god was an entity that was known as Inti, and Incans believed that when solstices occurred, Inti would sit upon these markers, or saywas, watching over his people as the sun gently rose in the skies.

 According to Dr. Sanhueza, the creation of these Inca calendars was the way that the ancient people of Chile went about “sacralizing the political presence of the Inca.”

-Dr. Cecilia Sanhueza’s idea that these stones were in fact Inca calendars came about through careful studies of Felipe Guaman Poma de Ayala’s illustrations along with a close examination of 16th-century Quechua-Spanish dictionaries.
+Dr. Cecilia Sanhueza’s idea that these stones were, in fact, Inca calendars came about through careful studies of Felipe Guaman Poma de Ayala’s illustrations along with a close examination of 16th-century Quechua-Spanish dictionaries.
 However, when it came to proving her theory, astronomers at the Atacama Large Millimeter Array were employed to conduct simulations of these stones in the Atacama Desert.

-After astronomers Sergio Martín and Juan Cortés had carefully completed their simulations, it was determined that some of the stones that were discovered in Chile did in fact line up with the sunrise on solstices and other special days of the year.
+After astronomers Sergio Martín and Juan Cortés had carefully completed their simulations, it was determined that some of the stones that were discovered in Chile did, in fact, line up with the sunrise on solstices and other special days of the year.

 Now that it has been proven that the rows of stones in the Atacama Desert of Chile were once used as Inca calendars, scientists will be visiting the site again in person to observe the stones on specific days of the year and will be reporting their findings.